 Jane.

-and jane and carl! alright, how it works: there's a beat going on like this; a pedestrian beat. you don't dance to that beat, you dance to george sings, okay? the the little ones, okay? george, make dance!
+and jane and carl! alright, how it works: there's a beat going on like that's a pedestrian beat. you don't dance to that beat, you dance to george sings, okay? the the little ones, okay? george, them dance!

 Dup. no no rick, too reserved. it to 'em george! tu-dup, pu-dee-da... no no, on now, loosen up. listen, them! it... ah! okay! alright, one more Ce!

-Tu-dup, du-dee-da... let's this phenomenon. tu-duppy-dup-pu-dee-da... now look, rick and and carl, you're, you're but you're just too reserved.
+Tu-dup, du-dee-da... let's this phenomenon. tu-duppy-dup-pu-dee-da... now look, rick and and carl, you're, wonderful but you're just too reserved.
 I can...
-I you wil Ybe in a minute. okay, I'll t-tell you go back to your seats and bring up the next batch. carl, and jane! alright, you try...?
+I you wil Ybe in a minute. okay, I'll t-tell you go back to your and we'll bring up the next batch. carl, and jane! alright, you try...?

 you say frank!